persvr/perstore/README.md

 method, but may implement for ease of differentiating between creation of new records and updates.
 This should return the identifier of the newly create record.

+subscribe(resource, callback) - Subscribes to changes in the given resource or set of resources.
+The callback is called whenever data is changed in the monitored resource(s).

 transaction() - If it exists, this is called when a transaction is started.
 This should return a transaction object with the following two functions: